NVIDIA/spark-rapids/docs/supported_ops.md

 ## `Decimal`
 The `Decimal` type in Spark supports a precision up to 38 digits (128-bits).
 The RAPIDS Accelerator stores values up to 64-bits and as such only supports a precision up to 18 digits.
-Note that decimals are disabled by default in the plugin, because it is supported by a small number of operations presently, which can result in a lot of data movement to and from the GPU, slowing down processing in some cases.
+Note that decimals are disabled by default in the plugin because they are supported by a small number of operations presently, which can result in a lot of data movement to and from the GPU, slowing down processing in some cases.

 ## `Timestamp`